 A. ClientLink works on a per packet basis in an automatic fashion.
-Please see the white paper on tablets for more details.
+Please see for more details.
 ClientLink takes action on a per-need basis.
-Remember: If your client is very close to the access point or there's no interference, it might be getting the best data rate.
+Remember: If your client is very close to the access point or there’s no interference, it might be getting the best data rate.

 Q. Is Cisco developing better management tools to proactively determine client health?